Golf Tutorials

 By Spencer Lanoue

-Asking someone to join you for a round of golf can feel as tricky as a tricky downhill putt.
+Asking someone to join you for a round of golf can feel as tricky as a downhill putt.
 You want to extend the invitation, but you don't want to seem pushy or put them in an awkward spot, especially if you're not sure they play.
 This guide will walk you through how to extend a golf invitation confidently, covering everything from how to handle the invite for a business client, a close friend, or a family member who's never even held a club.

 First, Test the Waters